 What is the App Studio?

-Once an App is created, the App Studio is where you can intuitively start building or editing your own Checkbox App using simple drag-and-drop.
+Once a Solution is created, the App Studio is where you can intuitively start building or editing your own Checkbox App using simple drag-and-drop.

 Blocks are the components that make up Checkbox Apps and can be accessed via the left panel of the Studio using drag and drop.

 While each block is arranged slightly differently, these components are common to most blocks:

 - Port/Node: This is on the right hand side of a block.
 When you hover over it, your mouse will change into a cross.
 This can then be used to draw a routing arrow, which connects one block to another in the sequence you’d like them to occur.

 - Block Header: This is the “Title” of a block, that you can use to indicate the purpose of a page to your end users.

 - Block Description: This helps you identify what the function of the block is, and is not shown to your end users.